-Top ivory investigator killed in Kenya
+Leading US ivory investigator killed in Kenya

 For decades, Bradley Martin traveled the world with his wife Chryssee, exposing trafficking routes in Laos, Vietnam, Ethiopia and Nigeria, often working with Kenya-based NGO Save the Elephants.

-The NGO paid tribute to him in a post on Twitter Monday.
+The NGO paid tribute to him in a post on Twitter.

 "We are deeply saddened by the death of wildlife-trade researcher Esmond Bradley Martin who died yesterday in Nairobi.
-A long term ally for STE, passionate champion of wildlife and meticulous researcher, his loss will be deeply felt by all who knew him," the NGO wrote on its twitter account.
+A long term ally for STE, passionate champion of wildlife and meticulous researcher, his loss will be deeply felt by all who knew him," the group wrote on its Twitter account.

-Kenyan elephant expert Paula Kahumbu, of Wildlife Direct said he was an "icon" in conservation.
+Kenyan elephant expert Paula Kahumbu of Wildlife Direct said Bradley Martin was an "icon" in conservation.

 "He was one of the only people who was doing real investigative work on ivory horn trafficking and rhino horn trafficking.
 His work helped conservationists redirect their efforts," Kahumbu told CNN.

-Ali Kaka of the International Union for the Conservation of Nature told CNN that the work of independent ivory investigators like Bradley Martin is "extremely dangerous."
+Ali Kaka of the International Union for the Conservation of Nature told CNN that the work of independent ivory investigators such as Bradley Martin is "extremely dangerous."

 "It's obvious it has become more dangerous and the bar has risen tremendously ... individuals are now being exposed and they don't have backup.